Updated: Dec 7, 2022

 The reason people experience differing results when consulting an osteopath for a sleepless baby is because cranial osteopathy can only help the situations in which tension is the cause of the poor sleep.
 If the baby is not sleeping because of abdominal gas, the cause of that gas production needs to be addressed.

-Personally, I would like to see a Great Britain in which all babies delivered by forceps or ventous are offered cranial osteopathy immediately, as is the practice in hospitals in Russia.
+Personally, I would like to see a Great Britain in which all babies delivered by forceps or ventous are offered cranial osteopathy immediately, as is the practice in hospitals in many countries.
 It would save alot of parental distress and suffering of new borns.